Some conditions may have symptoms similar to autism; therefore, professionals must be diligent when determining a diagnosis and its treatment.

 Prader-Willi Syndrome: Prader-Willi Syndrome Association

-Although autism is commonly thought of as a mental health disorder, it is a whole-body condition, which can manifest through a number of physical symptoms and characteristics.
+Although autism is commonly thought of as a mental health disorder, it is a whole-body condition and can manifest through a number of physical symptoms and characteristics.